kartonfarkas/api_docs/source/suite/contacts/creating_a_source.rst

      - Comments
    * - name
      - string
-     - the name of the source to be created
+     - name of the source to be created
      -

 JSON Payload Example